Chevyself/Starbox-Commands/README.md

 #### Extra

-Extra arguments do not require any type of annotation and to register the provider it must extend `IExtraArgumentProvider` or just implement the interface given by the module.
-See more in the wiki.
+Extra arguments do not require any type of annotation and to register the provider it must extend `EasyExtraArgumentProvider` or just implement the interface given by the module

-In general extra arguments is the context of the command, the sender, and such.
+In general extra arguments is the context of the command, the input, the sender, and such.

 ```java
 public class Test {